AI Code Audit

 • What exactly is an AI code audit?

 An AI code audit is a systematic review of AI-built code for production readiness.
-As an AI code audit Germany service, Veriploy looks at repo, security, CVEs and infrastructure, ranks every finding by severity and explains what to do.
+As an AI code audit Germany service, I look at repo, security, CVEs and infrastructure, rank every finding by severity and explain what to do.
 It is more than an automated scan and not a classic penetration test.

 • How does it differ from an AI code review tool?